qiyunzhu/woltka/doc/wol.md

 This step will generate a [SAM](https://en.wikipedia.org/wiki/SAM_(file_format)) format alignment file.

 **Note**: You can also run Bowtie2 manually using your choice of parameters, or using other aligners and corresponding databases.
 Woltka is designed for flexibility.
-For instance, you can run Bowtie2 to handle paired ends reads as follows
+For instance, you can run Bowtie2 to handle paired-ends reads as follows

 ```bash
 bowtie2 -x databases/bowtie2/WoLr1 -p 16 -1 forward.fastq -2 reverse.fastq -S output.sam -k 16 --np 1 --mp "1,1" --rdg "0,1" --rfg "0,1" --score-min "L,0,-0.05" --very-sensitive --no-head --no-unal